Csumber/shop-reviews-backend/README.md

 ## Getting Started

 1. Clone this repo
-2. `npm install` to install dependencies
+2. `yarn` to install dependencies
-3. `npm run migration:run` to apply the latest changes to the database schema
+3. `yarn migration:run` to apply the latest changes to the database schema
-4. `npm run start` to run
+4. `yarn start` to run

+Please note, that this project will not work with `npm` commands, only with `yarn`!

 ## Tooling

 ### [eslint](https://eslint.org/) & [Prettier](https://prettier.io/)
 These are tools for finding and fixing common code issues and formatting your code in a standard way.
-Run `npm run lint:fix` to lint and format your code.
+Run `yarn lint:fix` to lint and format your code.

 ### [jest](https://jestjs.io/) & [ts-jest](https://github.com/kulshekhar/ts-jest)
 Jest is a testing framework used in the plugin end-to-end tests.
 Ts-jest allows Jest to work directly with TypeScript files without requiring a compilation step.

-Jest tests for the reviews plugin are run with `npm run e2e:reviews`
+Jest tests for the reviews plugin are run with `yarn e2e:reviews`

 ### [graphql-code-generator](https://graphql-code-generator.com/)
 This is used to generate TypeScript types based on the Vendure server's GraphQL APIs.
 It is used to automatically generate correct types for plugin resolvers and plugin e2e tests.
 This ensures that whenever a schema is changed or a CustomField added, new typings can be generated to make sure your resolvers and tests are correct.

-Whenever a change to the GraphQL API is made either by a plugin schema extension or by the definition of CustomFields, run `npm run generate-types` to update the TypeScript definitions.
+Whenever a change to the GraphQL API is made either by a plugin schema extension or by the definition of CustomFields, run `yarn generate-types` to update the TypeScript definitions.

 ## Plugins